Home Equity Agreement: A Solution for Loan Rejection

 • 3-5% origination fee.

-• The total needed to be repaid is unknown.
+• The total you’ll have to repay is unknown.

 • The one-time balloon payment could be burdensome.